About this section:

 Disclaimer:

-I have no relevant education, and have learned electronics mostly by trial and error.
 These mods and projects have worked well for me, but copying my work is at your own risk.
-I do not guarantee for any of the information on this site to be correct or safe to implement.
+I do not guarantee for any of the information on this site to be correct or safe.

-Power supplies, amplifiers and other electrical equipment can kill you, even when not plugged in.
+Exposed wires and electronics can kill you, even when not plugged in.
 Read up on the relevant safety precautions and be careful.
+I take no responsibility for any form of damage or injury caused by following instructions found on this page.

 Porsche 944 sunroof electronics